 Chef Matt Baier provides creative inspiration at the award-winning Dream Dance Steak in Potawatomi Hotel & Casino.
 The restaurant offers a variety of delicious steaks and succulent seafood, along with a selection of more than 600 retail-priced wines to perfectly pair with your meal.
 Other top restaurants at the casino are Bella Italiana, RuYi and the popular all-you-can-eat stop, The Buffet.

-Milwaukee's German heritage is alive and well at the landmarks Mader's Restaurant and Karl Ratzsch's, offering discriminating diners the best in authentic German dishes like sauerbraten, wiener schnitzel and rouladen.
+Milwaukee's German heritage is alive and well at the landmarks Mader's Restaurant and Kegel's Inn, offering discriminating diners the best in authentic German dishes like sauerbraten, wiener schnitzel and rouladen.

 Cafe Benelux is a place to gather with friends for a great meal any time of the day.
 The cafe's "Bierbook" consists of more than 40 pages of Belgian and craft beers and menu items include favorite Belgian dishes Pannenkoeken and frites.

 "The place" to go for visiting celebrities, athletes and VIPs, the SURG group's Carnevor serves prime cuts, including a weekly Kobe steak special.
 Many ingredients are sourced locally from Hidden Creek, the restaurant's nearby farm.
 Other restaurants in this group include neighboring Umami Moto and Distil as well as newcomer Hōm with locations in Glendale and Brookfield.